AnaChupina/epam-test-automation/README.md

 ## Project Overview

-* UI Testing for Swag Labs: I have conducted comprehensive UI end-to-end testing to ensure a seamless user experience within Swag Labs applications.
+* **UI Testing for Swag Labs**: I have conducted comprehensive UI end-to-end testing to ensure a seamless user experience within Swag Labs applications.
-* API Testing for Swagger Petstore: My project includes robust automated testing for the Swagger Petstore API.
+* **API Testing for Swagger Petstore**: My project includes robust automated testing for the Swagger Petstore API.
 I've utilized tools like RestAssured and Postman to automate tests and have mastered various authentication methods, including API keys and OAuth 2.0.
-* Report Portal Integration: To enhance my testing capabilities, I've integrated Report Portal for advanced reporting and logging.
+* **Report Portal Integration**: To enhance my testing capabilities, I've integrated Report Portal for advanced reporting and logging.
 This integration provides me with in-depth insights into test executions.

 ## Key Contributions